 Students must present a portfolio of art work and research papers created in Art and Design courses or independently.
-Work must be presented in a slideshow in PDF file on a CD or DVD.
+Work must be presented in a slideshow in PDF file on a CD, DVD, or external drive.

-Presentation and Acceptance.
+Presentation and Acceptance

 The faculty mentor will present the application to the HMC.
 Faculty mentors and the program coordinator and department chairperson's signature are required.